-Anchor Descriptor Eligible Content Essential Questions Objectives ELL/IEP Modified Objectives PA Core Vocabulary BIO.B.3.1.2 Describe the factors that can contribute the development of new species (e.g. isolating mechanism genetic drift, founde effect). to evolve?
+Anchor Descriptor Eligible Content Essential Questions Objectives ELL/IEP Modified Objectives PA Core Vocabulary BIO.B.3.1.2 Describe the factors that can contribute to the development of new species (e.g. isolating mechanisms, genetic drift, founder effect).
+How do new species evolve?
 All students will analyze examples to determine the existence of a temporal, behavioral or geographic isolating mechanism.
 All students will recognize and identify examples to distinguish between genetic drift, founder effect, and migration.
 All students will compare and contrast isolating mechanisms (behavioral, geographic, and temporal).
 All students will evaluate 3 mechanisms of evolution leading to the development of new species.
 All students will sort examples to determine the existence of a temporal, behavioral or geographic isolating mechanism.
 All students will recognize and identify examples to distinguish between genetic drift, founder effect, and migration.
 All students will cite examples of isolating mechanisms (behavioral, geographic, and temporal).
 CC.3.5.9-10.D Vocabulary activities CC .3.6.9-10.I Ongoing essay on population evolution, additional research adjusts essay Genetic drift Founder effect Migration Behavioral isolation Geographic isolation Temporal isolation Isolating mechanism Reproductive isolation

-PA CORE STANDARDS FOR READING IN SCIENCE AND TECHNICAL SUBJECTS:
+\PA CORE STANDARDS FOR READING IN SCIENCE AND TECHNICAL SUBJECTS: